At cautious Toyota, low risk rules even as profit booms

-TOKYO Toyota Motor Corp (7203.T) refuses to be tempted away from its low-risk growth strategy, even as the world's bestselling carmaker met its mid-term profit goals in the year ended March, and foresees even higher earnings this fiscal year.
+TOKYO Toyota Motor Corp (7203.T) refuses to be tempted away from its low-risk growth strategy, even as the world's bestselling carmaker met its mid-term profit goals in the year ended March, aided by the weaker yen.

+Toyota posted on Wednesday an annual operating profit of 1.32 trillion yen (8.59 billion pounds), with an operating margin of 5.98 percent, beating a market that had expected 1.26 trillion yen profit, according to Thomson Reuters StarMine's SmartEstimates.
+SmartEstimates place emphasis on timely forecasts by top-rated analysts.

-The company has exceeded the target President Akio Toyoda set two years ago: to make 1 trillion yen in annual operating profit, and do so with a 5 percent margin.
-Its manufacturing arm in Japan also made a profit for the first time in five years, a symbolic triumph for a titan of Japanese industry.
+That means the company has achieved the target President Akio Toyoda set two years ago: to make 1 trillion yen in annual operating profit, and do so with a 5 percent margin.
+Its Japanese manufacturing arm also made a profit for the first time in five years.

-This year, the company will concentrate on sharpening productivity in order to become more competitive, Toyoda said.

-Mindful of lessons learned from huge losses run up in 2008 after a period of boom and rapid expansion, it sees high profits as no reason to launch into a building programme - even as some rivals do exactly that.

 Since Toyoda took helm in 2009, when profit margins were thin, the automaker has focused on cutting costs and improving profitability.